 It should also be taken into account that a customer may have business interests in or relevant links to a country that may signify that the customer should be placed in a higher risk category.

-Company is prohibited from transacting with customers that are on prescribed jurisdictions in accordance with the FATF policy ( high-risk third countries):
+Company is prohibited from transacting with customers that are related to prescribed jurisdictions in accordance with the United Nations applicable sanctions regime:

 Company retains the right at its own discretion to extent the above mentioned list of prohibited customers’ jurisdictions.